-Compared to the conventional CAE tools, the SimScale simulation platform is unique as it is completely cloud-based and provides HPC computing power (up to 32 cores per job and 240 GB of RAM) needed to perform large scale analyses.
-On top of that it requires only a Web browser to access and thus needs no software or hardware installations.
-This means you can test and analyze your designs anywhere, anytime and can save huge costs on hardware.
+Compared to the conventional CAE tools, the SimScale simulation platform is unique as it is completely cloud-based and provides HPC computing power (up to 32 cores per job and 240 GB of RAM) needed to perform large-scale analyses.
+In addition, it only requires a web browser to access and thus needs no software or hardware installations.
+This allows testing and analysis of designs anywhere, anytime, and can save substantial costs on hardware.

 Another factor was the ability to upload any neutral file format from a CAD system and the option to import from Onshape (full-cloud CAD solution).
 It has an inbuilt post-processor that provides a simple and easy way to view the results and a nice Graphical User Interface (GUI).
-Here at SolidTrust we also liked the flexibility in providing the option to download results for further processing.
+Here at SolidTrust the flexibility in providing the option to download results for further processing was appreciated.

 Overview of the FEA Simulations

 applied to the top face.
-The Type of ‘Structure Mechanics Analysis’ chosen was ‘Static Analysis’ with a linear elastic material properties as the expected load was not large enough to cause
+The type of ‘Structure Mechanics Analysis’ chosen was ‘Static Analysis’ with linear elastic material properties, as the expected load was not large enough to cause

 plastic deformation.
-For meshing of the model, the ‘Automatic Tetrahedral’ operation was used and a study was made for getting accurate results.
+For meshing of the model, the ‘Automatic Tetrahedral’ operation was used and the study was performed.

-The physical problem was modeled by applying fixed constraints on the 2 inner flanges and a load constraints on the top face of the enclosure using a pressure based load as illustrated in
+The physical problem was modelled by applying fixed constraints on the 2 inner flanges and a load constraints on the top face of the enclosure using a pressure based load as illustrated in the figures below.